 If you receive a quote you’re happy with but you’re not quite ready to pay, you can usually return to that quote within 30-days.
-But if you miss out on that quote, you run the risk of getting a more expensive quote the next time around.
+But this isn’t always the case and if you miss out on that quote, you run the risk of getting a more expensive quote the next time around.

 What’s the best advice?

-The best advice is to compare prices from as many different insurance brokers as possible, and comparison sites, like The Bike Insurer are the best way at doing that.
+The best advice is to compare prices from as many different insurance providers as possible and comparison sites like The Bike Insurer are the best way of doing that.